-ACAUTION: After adjusting the depth of cut, always tighten the clamping screw securely.
+ACAUTION: After adjusting the depth of cut, always tighten the lever securely.

-Loosen the clamping screw on the depth guide and move the base up or down.
-At the desired depth of cut, secure the base by tightening the clamping screw.
+Loosen the lever on the depth guide and move the base up or down.
+At the desired depth of cut, secure the base by tightening the lever.
 For cleaner, safer cuts, set cut depth so that no more than one blade tooth projects below workpiece.
 Using proper cut depth helps to reduce potential for dangerous KICKBACKS which can cause personal injury.